 The MASS technology should demonstrate the ability to transmit and receive distress alerts to/from a remote control station as per applicable rules in a timely and understandable manner.
-Criteria for the evaluation of test results are:

 - Shore-to-ship distress alerts are correctly received in a timely and understandable manner. - Ship-to-ship distress alerts are correctly transmitted in a timely and understandable manner.